Lupinus constancei

 Lupinus constancei is a species of lupine known by the common name The Lassics lupine, or lassicus lupine.
-It is endemic to California, where it is known from only two occurrences in the Lassic Range in the North Coast Ranges.
+It is endemic to the U.S. state of California, where it is known from only fourteen occurrences in the Lassic Range in the North Coast Ranges.
 It is a member of the serpentine soils flora of the mountain forests.
 This is a low, mat-forming perennial herb no more than 15 centimeters high.
 Each small palmate leaf is made up of 6 or 7 leaflets up to 2 centimeters long and one wide.
 The herbage is coated in long, shaggy hairs.
 The inflorescence is a small, dense clump of several centimeter-long flowers.
 Each flower is pink in color with darker pink at the tip of the keel.
 The yellowish banner is reflexed.
 The fruit is a hairy legume pod 1.5 to 2.5 centimeters long.